-Fiscal 2015 base salaries for the executive officers were set by the Committee at the end of fiscal 2014.
+Fiscal 2016 base salaries for the executive officers were set by the Committee at the beginning of fiscal 2016.
 The salaries were based on the Committee's review of current salary levels and target total cash compensation (base salary and cash incentive) compared to the established annual market rates.
-The Committee also took into account, for the CEO, fiscal 2014 individual and Company performance and for the other executive officers, a subjective evaluation of the executives' fiscal 2014 performance with input of the CEO.
+The Committee also took into account, for the CEO, fiscal 2015 individual and Company performance, and for the other executive officers, a subjective evaluation of the executives' fiscal 2015 performance with input from the CEO.

-In determining the executive officers' base salaries for fiscal 2015, the Committee noted several positive fiscal 2014 performance factors, including increased sales, entered orders and earnings per share, both top-line and bottom-line growth in all four quarters of the year, the implementation of a formal capital allocation policy, an increased internal focus on ROIC, the successful sale of Aclara, and the resulting deleveraging of the balance sheet allowing further investment.
-Based on the factors considered, the Committee determined that an increase in base salaries was warranted for the CEO and the other executive officers.
-Base salaries for fiscal 2015 were slightly above the market rate for the CEO, above the market rate for the Executive VP and CFO, and at the market rate for the Senior VP and General Counsel.
+In determining the executive officers' base salaries for fiscal 2016, the Committee noted several positive fiscal 2015 performance factors, including increased sales and cash flow as well as both top and bottom line growth during each quarter, and an increased internal focus on ROIC.
+While the Company exceeded its 2015 cash flow and entered orders targets, the EPS and ROIC targets were not achieved; therefore, based on the factors considered, the Committee determined that an increase in base salaries was not warranted for the CEO and the other executive officers for 2016.
+Base salaries for fiscal 2016 were slightly above the market rate for the CEO, above the market rate for the Executive VP and CFO, and at the market rate for the Senior VP and General Counsel.

-Base salaries for the executive officers for fiscal 2014 and fiscal 2015 were as follows:
+Base salaries for the executive officers for fiscal 2015 and fiscal 2016 were as follows: